Geography of Australian rules football: The First World Governing Body and early international competition: 1906-1914

-In 1906 delegates from newly formed clubs in South Africa requested a representative match against the VFL featuring players from clubs in Johannesburg, Pretoria and Durban, which the Victorian league replied it would consider, however the proposed match did not proceed.
+In 1906 delegates from newly formed clubs in South Africa requested a representative senior match against the VFL featuring players from clubs in Johannesburg, Pretoria and Durban, which the Victorian league replied it would consider, however the proposed match did not proceed.
+H C A Harrison expressed some regret at the AFC's decision to exclude South Africa from the 1908 Carnival.